 Thus the results of the proposed adjustments would be to (1) eliminate the under-recovery in the TRA; (2) increase the remaining level of uneconomic generation costs the UDCs have left to recover; (3) recognize that the UDCs have thirteen months remaining in the rate freeze period to continue to pay down their uneconomic generation costs in accordance with the opportunity provided to them under AB 1890; and (4) help to ensure that ratepayers are not hit with a rate increase upon termination of the rate freeze, in contravention of the statute.

-D. The Easy Choice

-In order to achieve its goal of adopting a lawful approach “that balances the interest and the equities” of all stakeholders, the Commission cannot lend any credence to the “proposals” advanced by the UDCs.
-Such proposals are clearly one-sided, placing the full risk of recovery of costs incurred during the rate freeze on ratepayers over and above the frozen rate levels – something not contemplated by AB 1890.
-In contrast, TURN’s proposal achieves a balance of interests.
-It continues to provide the UDCs the opportunity to recovery their uneconomic generation costs, while ensuring that that ratepayers are shielded from increased rates as contemplated by the statute.
+While Enron is mindful that the situation described by the utilities is serious, and that the remedies proposed may not completely insulate the utilities from the entirety of the risk they face, potential shareholder impacts, it provides an opportunity for recovery that the current mechanism does not provide, it strikes a balance between ratepayers and shareholder interests and provides immediate relief from the threat of write-offs or insolvency.
+However, Enron recognizes that the issues described by SCE and PG&E (determination of asset value, role of the UDC, reasonableness of procurement purchases) will be addressed in other proceedings.
+To that end, Enron will not proffer in this docket its position relative to structural issues, versus interim accounting measures.

 II.

 END OF RATE FREEZE DETERMINATION